2021 Henan floods: Aftermath

 Chinese Premier Li Keqiang called for all-out efforts during rescue and relief operations and stressed that ensuring people's lives and safety is a top priority.
 Local authorities were tasked with improving the province's flood controls and emergency preparedness.
 A number of politicians in China and abroad expressed condolences for the loss of life.

 As of 21 July 2021, several Chinese companies donated a total of RMB 2 billion towards disaster relief funds.
 Through Alipay's donation platform, 3.36 million people raised a total of RMB 100 million of donations.
 Another 33 million was raised through a Weibo donation channel.
 According to the Henan Charity Federation, a total of RMB 2.664 billion in donations was raised as of 23 July.

 All bus lines in Zhengzhou were made free of charge between 28 July and 28 August 2021 in order to reduce congestion, partially caused by the suspension of metro lines.

 An official investigation on the flood in Zhengzhou was released by the investigation group from the State Council on 21 January 2022.
 It revealed officials in the province had deliberately underreported at least 139 deaths from the flooding.
 The death toll was revised to 398.
 By 23 January, 8 executives, mainly from local municipal construction companies, were arrested by police on several charges.
-89 party and local officials were disciplined, including 3 facing the prosecution.
+89 party and local officials were disciplined, including 3 facing prosecution.